Tianmaru/merkdown/README.md

 - bullet points are written onto the slide
 	- intendation works too
 - template.tex is used for tex export
-- odpslides and pptx for PowerPoint and LibreOffice
+- odpslides and python-pptx for other exports